radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

-# USB Midi HID User Manual
+# USB Midi Interface User Manual

 This user manual uses Linux OS examples with Grandorgue.
 For other Operating Systems and Applications similar commands will exist.